La Thuile, Italy

-The Italian ski resort of La Thuile is part of the Espace San Bernardo ski area with access to 156 individual pistes.
+The Italian Ski Resort of La Thuile is part of the Espace San Bernardo ski area with access to 286km of downhill skiing, with 156 individual pistes, served by 53 ski lifts.
 In addition to the skiing in La Thuile itself (146km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Espace San Bernardo ski resort of La Rosière.

 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.

-There are three Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to La Thuile are perfectly feasible.
+There are four Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to La Thuile are perfectly feasible.